JosefNemec/PlayniteDocs/docs/manual/features/scriptingSupport/scriptingSupportOverview.md

 Cancelling game startup
 ---------------------

-Game startup is automatically cancelled if starting script fails with an exception.
-If you want to manually cancel game startup, set `$StartingArgs.CancelStartup` to `$true`.
+Game startup is automatically cancelled if the starting script fails with an exception.
+If you want to manually cancel the game startup, set `$StartingArgs.CancelStartup` to `$true`.